spawnmason/randar-explanation/README.md

 Let's round to the nearest integer! `(-10001, 7762, -41027)`.
 This represents a valid point in lattice space, since all three coefficients are now integers.
 Now, to find that point's real coordinates in lattice space, we take that times our basis vectors (i.e. `-10001` times `(12707...` plus `7762` times `(-23557...` plus `-41027` times `(-37564...`).
 We get `(123123123123123, 128660088296759, 93059919934059)`.

 That first coordinate is our original seed `123123123123123`!
 Success!
-Given the output of three consecutive `nextFloat` calls, we successfully recovered what the internal state of `java.util.Random` must have been. (in the real exploit, at this point we would then step this seed backwards until it matched a mansion seed, revealing what woodland region a player was just walking around in)
+Given the output of three consecutive `nextFloat` calls, we successfully recovered what the internal state of `java.util.Random` must have been. (in the real exploit, at this point we would then step this seed backwards until it matched a mansion seed, revealing what Woodland region a player was just walking around in)

 Aside: now, what if we used the original basis vectors of `(1, a, a^2)`, `(0, c, 0)`, and `(0, 0, c)` instead of the LLL reduced ones?
 (Code: `Inverse[Transpose[{{1, a, a^2}, {0, c, 0}, {0, 0, c}}]] . {123123131219968, 128660082262005, 93059917420870}`).
 We would get coefficients of `123123131219968`, `-11029534347.32617`, `-278108648828606394735.834469`.
 Well that's useless.
 The first component is already an integer, because our first basis vector starts with a `1` and the next two both start with a `0`.
 Rounding to the nearest integer would therefore do nothing to help us find the actual original seed.
 If we did so, we would get `Transpose[{{1, a, a^2}, {0, c, 0}, {0, 0, c}}] . {123123131219968, -11029534347, -278108648828606394736} + {0, b, a*b + b}` which is `123123131219968, 220470678913035, 46744522843834`.
 So, these are three valid consecutive seeds (the `nextSeed` of the first is the second, and `nextSeed` of the second is the third).
 So it didn't do anything really useful, it just ignored our second and third measurements entirely and make them match our crappy guess for the first measurement (`123123131219968`).
 That's why we need to use the good, short, and most importantly *nearly orthogonal* basis vectors from LLL.
 With the better basis vectors, all three component axes (our three measurements) are "treated more equally" so to speak, so it naturally tends towards a solution that balances all three components.
 This simple way focused on getting something that exactly matches first component while entirely ignoring the second two, but that's no good because each individual component is millions off, but, *when considered together*, there's one obvious nearby lattice point that the better basis vectors find simply by rounding.